weijuey/tp/docs/UserGuide.md

 ### Viewing a contact's full details : `view`

 Allows you to view the full details of the contact, as some are hidden in the contact list.
-This command only works in list view.
+This command **only works in list view**.

 Format `view INDEX`